DeNA/mobilize-base/README.md

 ### MongoDB

-MongoDB is used to persist caches between reads and writes, keep track of Requestors and Jobs, and store Datasets that map to endpoints.
+MongoDB is used to persist caches between reads and writes, keep track of Users and Jobs, and store Datasets that map to endpoints.

 Please refer to the [MongoDB Quickstart Page][mongodb_quickstart] to get started.